AREA OF IBERÁ NATIONAL PARK:

 An opportunity to recover a “Great One”

 The Iberá Natural Reserve presents a nearly singular opportunity to restore the presence of this authentic “jewel of the air” in our country.
-Currently, the reserve has a large expanse of protected habitat with sufficient forest patches or “islands” which will sustain a stable population of Red-and-green macaws, both within the public property of the Provincial Park as well as in private nature reserves.
-In addition, in Iberá there exists a group of institutions and experts with the experience of restoring populations of extinct or endangered species, like the giant anteater, the pampas deer and the collared peccary.
+Currently, the reserve has a large expanse of protected habitat with sufficient forest patches or “islands,” which will sustain a stable population of Red-and-green macaws, both within the Provincial Park’s public property and in private nature reserves.
+In addition, in Iberá, a group of institutions and experts have the experience of restoring populations of extinct or endangered species, like the giant anteater, the pampas deer, and the collared peccary.

 From captivity to freedom in Iberá

 The Red-and-green macaws in our project come from a captive life in a variety of zoos and breeding centers throughout the country.
 These animals are transported to the Aguará Center of Rewilding in the province of Corrientes, where they form groups of individuals and where they undergo a series of health examinations that are necessary to ensure that they do not pass any disease into the wild environment upon their release.
 When the health exams are successfully passed, the macaws begin intensive flight training in order to develop their flight abilities and flight muscles.
 From the moment they arrive at the center, they also receive native fruits so that they will be able to recognize them as a source of food once they are freed.